-The red variety comes from Italy, Synonyms are Avanà de Susa, Avanà di Susa, Avanale, Avanas, Avanato, Avanè, Avenà, Avenai, Hibou, Hibou Noir, Hivernais, Palofrais, Polafrais, Polofrais and Vermaglio.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Gamay.
-Eyholzer (Hibou Rouge) or Troyen (Avanà) be confused.
-In 2001 took place DNA analysis revealed that she is in with the Hibou Noir Savoy is identical.
-It was a Parent-offspring relationship with the Savoyard Cacaboué, as well as a relationship with the Valais Amigne apparently.
+The red grape variety comes from Italy, Synonyms are Avanà de Susa, Avanà di Susa, Avanale, Avanas, Avanato, Avanè, Avenà, Avenai, Hibou, Hibou Noir, Hivernais, Palofrais, Polafrais, Polofrais and Vermaglio.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Gamay.
+Eyholzer (Hibou Rouge) or Troyen (Avanà) to be confused.
+It was done in 2001 DNA analysis revealed that they were in with the Hibou Noir Savoy is identical.
+One was Parent-offspring relationship with the Savoyard Cacaboué, as well as a relationship with the Valais Amigne apparently.

-The early ripening vine is prone to real mildew, It produces fresh, fruity red wines with low acidity and tannins.
+The early ripening vine is susceptible to real ones mildew, It produces fresh, fruity red wines with little acidity and tannins.
 The variety is also called table grape used.
-It was founded in 1606 by the agronomist GB Croce under the name Avanato as a sort of the Val di Susa in the province of Turin Piedmont mentioned.
+It was already cultivated in 1606 by the agronomist GB Croce under the name Avanato as a variety of the Val di Susa in the province of Turin Piedmont mentioned.
 There she is still cultivated today and is in the two DOC wines Pinerolese and Valsusa authorized.
-The acreage in 2010 was 28 hectares with a strong decreasing trend (Statistics Kym Anderson ).
+The acreage in 2010 was 28 hectares with a rapidly decreasing tendency (Statistics Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : MIPAAF - National Vine Certification Service